OlegApanovich/import-products-from-gsheet-for-woo-importer/README.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

+Enhances WooCommerce import by allowing product imports directly from Google Sheets stored on Google Drive.

 == Description ==

 This plugin extends standard woocommerce import products functionality and lets you import, not only from a local file, but also from your google sheet file which you store on your google drive and can be edited by any member of your store team.